Measurement of branching fractions and search for $CP$ violation in $D^{0}\to\pi^{+}\pi^{-}\eta$, $D^{0}\to K^{+}K^{-}\eta$, and $D^{0}\to\phi\eta$ at Belle: Measurement of the branching fractions

 where $h= K$ or $\pi$.
 The efficiency-corrected yield for the normalization channel $\DzToKPiEta$ is evaluated in a different manner than those of the signal modes.
 As the Dalitz plot of $\DzToKPiEta$ decays has been measured with high statistics~\cite{bib:PRD102d012002}, we use the resulting decay model to generate an MC sample, and use that sample to evaluate the overall reconstruction efficiency.
 The result, including the small PID efficiency correction, is $\varepsilon^{}_{K\pi\eta}=(6.870\pm 0.014)\%$.
 Dividing the fitted yield for $\DzToKPiEta$ (see table~\ref{tabQ:yields_unblind2}) by this value gives $N^{\rm cor}(\DzToKPiEta)=(2.365\pm0.011)\times10^{6}$.

 Inserting all efficiency-corrected yields into eq.~\eqref{eqn:eff}~gives the ratios of branching fractions

 The second error listed is the systematic uncertainty, which is evaluated below (section~\ref{sec:sysBR}).
-Multiplying both sides of eqs.~\eqref{eqn:brrel_ppeta}~and~\eqref{eqn:brrel_KKeta}~by the world average value $\mathcal{B}(\DzToKPiEta)=(1.88\pm 0.05)\%$~\cite{bib:PDG2020}, gives
+Multiplying both sides of eqs.~\eqref{eqn:brrel_ppeta}~and~\eqref{eqn:brrel_KKeta}~by the world average value $\mathcal{B}(\DzToKPiEta)=(1.88\pm 0.05)\%$~\cite{bib:PDG2020} gives

 where the third uncertainty listed is due to the branching fraction for the reference mode $\DzToKPiEta$.
-The result~\eqref{eqn:brabs_ppeta}~is consistent with world averaged value $(1.17\pm0.07)\times10^{-3}$~\cite{bib:PDG2020} but has improved precision.
+The result~\eqref{eqn:brabs_ppeta}~is consistent with the world average value $(1.17\pm0.07)\times10^{-3}$~\cite{bib:PDG2020} but has improved precision.
 The result~\eqref{eqn:brabs_KKeta}~is the first such measurement.

 The Dalitz plots and projections are shown in figure~\ref{fig:unblindDzToPiPiEta} for $\DzToPiPiEta$ and in figure~\ref{fig:unblindDzToKKEta} for $\DzToKKEta$.
 The background plotted is taken from the $Q$ sideband region, with the entries scaled to match the background yield in the signal region obtained from the $Q$ fit (figure~\ref{fig:unBlindQ}).
 Several intermediate structures are clearly visible.
 For $\DzToPiPiEta$ events, the $M^2_{\pip\pim}$ projection in figure~\ref{fig:unblindDzToPiPiEta}(d) shows the $D^0\ra \rho^0(770)\eta,\,\rho(770)\to\pip\pim$ decay process to be dominant.
 The $M^2(\pip\eta)$ distribution in figure~\ref{fig:unblindDzToPiPiEta}(f) shows a sharp peak near 1.0~GeV$^{2}$/$c^{4}$, which indicates $\Dz\ra a_0(980)^+\pim\!,\,a_0(980)^+\to\pip\eta$ decay.
 In contrast, the $M^2(\pim\eta)$ distribution in figure~\ref{fig:unblindDzToPiPiEta}(e) shows no indication of $\Dz\ra a_0(980)^-\pip\!,\,a_0(980)^-\to\pim\eta$.
 This is unexpected, as the branching fraction for $\Dz\to a_0(980)^-\pip$ is predicted to be two orders of magnitude larger than that for $\Dz\to a_0(980)^+\pim$~\cite{bib:PRD67d034024}.